PhilipAbed/RenovateTutorial/README.md

 - A user can manually trigger the creation of dependency updates directly from the dashboard.
 - Give it a try - under the `Rate Limited` section, check the box next to `Update dependency commander to vX`
-- If you return to the `Pull Requests` menu i your repository you should see the PR appear soon after
+- If you return to the `Pull Requests` menu in your repository you should see the PR appear soon after

 The dependency dashboard also provides a list of all the detected dependencies and package managers in your repository.
 You can also request Renovate runs immediately from the dependency dashboard.